Heinrich Müller (Gestapo): Disappearance

-In 2013, Johannes Tuchel, the head of the Memorial to the German Resistance, claimed Müller's body was found in August 1945 by a work crew cleaning up corpses and was one of 3,000 buried in a mass grave on the site of a former Jewish cemetery in Berlin-Mitte.
+In 2013, Johannes Tuchel, the head of the Memorial to the German Resistance, stated that Müller's body was found in August 1945 by a work crew cleaning up corpses and was one of 3,000 buried in a mass grave on the site of a former Jewish cemetery in Berlin-Mitte.
 While Tuchel was confident he had solved the mystery, whether Müller is actually there has not been confirmed.
 Nonetheless, the uncertainty of Müller's ultimate end and/or whereabouts has only served to nourish the "mysterious power" that the Gestapo elicits even to the present.

 Alleged CIC dossier

 In July 1988, author Ian Sayer received from an anonymous individual a 427-page document, purported to be a photocopy of a U.S. Army Counterintelligence Corps (CIC) file that had been inadvertently released by the U.S. National Archives.
 The dossier alleged that Heinrich Müller had survived the war and had worked for the CIC as an intelligence adviser.
+It further asserts that Müller claimed that Hitler's death was faked using a body double.

-Sayer and co-author Douglas Botting were known to be working on a comprehensive history of the CIC at that time.
+Sayer and co-author Douglas Botting were working on a comprehensive history of the CIC at that time.
 The dossier had also come to the attention of the U.S. Department of Justice's Nazi-hunting unit, the Office of Special Investigations, who subsequently sought Sayer's opinion on the veracity of the documents.
-By this time the anonymous individual (later identified as Gregory Douglas) had managed to interest Time magazine and The Times newspaper in his story.
-Historians such as Anton Joachimsthaler and Luke Daly-Groves regard the claims of the dossier, which include a conspiracy theory (involving a body double) about Hitler's death, as exemplifying created "myths".
+By this time the anonymous individual (later identified as "Gregory Douglas") had managed to interest Time magazine and The Times newspaper in his story.
+Historian Richard Evans delved into the matter and uncovered that "Gregory Douglas" was a false name used by Peter Stahl, who had far-right connections.
+He was a known fringe conspiracy theory author who also dealt in Nazi memorabilia; much of which was fake.
+Historians such as Anton Joachimsthaler and Luke Daly-Groves regard the dossier, particularly its fringe claims about Hitler's death, as examples of concocted "myths".